Skip to content

 “Tell me more about your situation and I’ll find the right fit.”

-In Aihio AI, you can set the chatbot’s role, greeting style, answer length, and tone from the chatbot settings.
+In Aihio, you can set the chatbot’s role, greeting style, answer length, and tone from the chatbot settings.

 3. Route hard questions to the right person